FINRA, Bonds"> FINRA, Bonds">

 Do I need a trust?

 There are dozens of types of trusts, and each has advantages and disadvantages.
 A bypass or charitable remainder trust can provide income during a lifetime and save estate taxes upon death.
 A Q-Tip (qualified terminable interest property) trust can be useful for providing income to a second spouse but bequeathing the assets themselves to children from a previous marriage.
-Trusts can provide control of the assets that you don't have with outright gifting, such as specifying that your child can't use the money until a particular age.
+Trusts can provide control of the assets that you don’t have with outright gifting, such as specifying that your child can’t use the money until a particular age.
 Professional management of trust assets can relieve trust beneficiaries of that burden.
 You can use certain types of trusts to avoid probate costs and escape the reach of creditors.
-Despite their advantages, trusts aren't needed in many estates.
+Despite their advantages, trusts aren’t needed in many estates.
 Living trusts, for example, are widely hyped and oversold, and, in many instances, provide little or no value for the average estate.
-For example, although they can avoid probate, living trusts don't avoid estate taxes.
+For example, although they can avoid probate, living trusts don’t avoid estate taxes.
 Trusts can be expensive to establish and manage.
 Trustees have to be chosen carefully, especially if they are relatives or close friends who may not be financial experts.
 Trust assets can be mismanaged or intentionally abused.
-In many cases, you're giving up permanent control of assets.
-Your CFP® professional and attorney can advise you if a particular type of trust would benefit your estate.
+In many cases, you’re giving up permanent control of assets.
+We, together with your attorney can advise you if a particular type of trust would benefit your estate.

-I have a small Estate.
 Do I need to worry about estate taxes?

 How can I reduce my estate taxes?

-• Removing the value of insurance from your estate.
+Removing the value of insurance from your estate.

-• Donating assets to charity.
+Donating assets to charity.

-• Setting up a bypass trust (also called a credit shelter trust) if you're married.
+Setting up a bypass trust (also called a credit shelter trust) if you’re married.

 What about the use of insurance in an estate plan?